ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 This operation utilizes the issuer's public key as `PK`, the issuer protected header as `header`, the issuance proof as `signature`, the holder's presentation protected header as `ph`, and the payloads as `disclosed_messages`.

 In addition, the `disclosed_indexes` scalar array is calculated from the payloads provided.
-For each absent value in the presented payloads, the index of that payload is added to this vector.
+Values disclosed in the presented payloads have a zero-based index in this array, while the indices of absent payloads are omitted.

 ## Message Authentication Code